mikegagnon/robodojo/doc/doc/main.md

         jump @start

         @foe
-        ; LOOK HERE: Transfer self-destruct virus to the opponent trans 4,1
+        ; LOOK HERE: Transfer self-destruct malware to the opponent trans 4,1
         ; Make sure the opponent is active, so it can execute the foe bank set %active, 1